Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 3. Set calendar reminders.
 Replace air filters, schedule tune-ups, and flush your water heater on a regular schedule.
 Treat it like paying a bill.

 5. Store records digitally and physically.
 A cloud folder with photos, invoices, and your warranty contract means you'll never scramble during a claim.
+Many 2026 providers now allow uploads directly to their claims portal.

 6. Keep track of appliance ages.
 Coverage limits often reduce for appliances over 10 years old.
 Knowing where your items stand helps you anticipate what coverage will look like when you need it.

-Don't Assume — Always Verify
+Don't Assume, Always Verify

 If you're unsure whether a specific task counts as proper maintenance under your contract, call your provider and ask in writing.
 Keep the response.
 This creates a paper trail that protects you if the definition of 'proper maintenance' ever becomes disputed during a claim.

-Comparing the best home warranty companies of 2026 is also worth doing before renewing — some providers have more homeowner-friendly maintenance language than others.
+Comparing the best home warranty companies of 2026 is also worth doing before renewing.
+Some providers have more homeowner-friendly maintenance language than others.
 And if you're still deciding whether a warranty is right for you, reviewing what a home warranty is and how it works is a great starting point.

 Frequently Asked Questions